b-0-x-3-d/PlantsVsZombies.MOD/README.md

 https://github.com/Mewnojs/PlantsVsZombies.NET

-# PlantsVsZombies.net
+# PlantsVsZombies.net Mod

 #### Description
-An opensource cross-platform Plants Vs Zombies remake, written in C#, originated from codes in an olde-mobile version.
+A mod of the opensource cross-platform C# Plants Vs Zombies remake (originated from codes in an olde-mobile version) PlantsVsZombies.NET, it is not a website, but rather a .NET application.

 #### Software Architecture
 The whole project comprises of three parts, which are *Lawn*, *Sexy*, and *Sexy.TodLib*.